psolymos/abmispecies/collaborations.md

 * Primary Land and Vegetation Inventory (PLVI): ESRD
 * Grassland Vegetation Inventory (GVI): ESRD
 * Alberta Vegetation  Inventory (AVI): ESRD
-* Daina Stralberg (University of Alberta) interpolated climate data  to be used in modeling
+* Diana Stralberg (University of Alberta) interpolated climate data  to be used in modeling
-* Scott Nielsen provided GIS layers on topography and enduring  features in Alberta
+* Scott Nielsen (University of Alberta) provided GIS layers on topography and enduring  features in Alberta

 ## Bird Point Counts
 Information from ABMI bird point counts was combined with information from other organizations and individuals: